paypal/paypal-android/docs/PayPal/integration.md

 val returnUrl = "custom-url-scheme"
 ```

-Create a `PayPalClient` to approve an order with a PayPal payment method:
+Create a `PayPalWebCheckoutClient` to approve an order with a PayPal payment method:

 ```kotlin
 val payPalWebCheckoutClient = PayPalWebCheckoutClient(requireActivity(), config, returnUrl)